Become an NIDDK Reviewer

 The NIDDK is always on the lookout for qualified reviewers.
-We recruit on an ongoing basis for our Special Emphasis Panels since there are no standing members for most of the review groups that we manage.
+We recruit on an ongoing basis since there are no standing members for most of the review groups that we manage.
 Take the next step by submitting your contact information, biosketch or CV, and research areas of expertise.

 What are the benefits?